-The proposed Project is a solar farm complex.
+The proposed Project is a 20-MW solar generation facility.
 In order to be approved by the Imperial County Board of Supervisors, the Project must be consistent with the General Plan and Land Use Ordinance Policies and Standards.
 During construction, impacts such as dust, equipment noise, and increased traffic volumes are anticipated to occur.
-Construction phase impacts would be reduced to a level which is less than significant through the implementation of mitigation measures for the following environmental factors: air quality; geology and soils; cultural resources; noise; agricultural resources; hazards and hazardous materials; hydrology and water quality; biological resources and public services and utilities.
+Construction phase impacts would be reduced to a level which is less than significant through the implementation of mitigation measures for the following environmental factors: aesthetics, air quality; geology and soils; cultural resources; hydrology and water quality; biological resources and public services and utilities.
 Project construction impacts specific to each environmental factor are evaluated in sections 4.1 through 4.13 (refer to subsections 4.1.3, 4.2.3, 4.3.3, etc., "Impacts and Mitigation Measures).